amitsha/allure-reporting-demo/readme.md

-To use Allure, you only need to complete two steps:
+lTo use Allure, you only need to complete two steps:

 1. Gather information about tests
     1. For this, there are adapters for different test frameworks like JUnit, Cucumber-JVM etc.